rubenandrebarreiro/rubenandrebarreiro.github.io/about.md

 </h2>
 <hr/>

-<p>Skills learned at the Professional Course of Technician of Programming and Management of Computer Systems (Escola Secundária do Monte de Caparica), between 2009 and 2012:</p>
+<p align="justify">Skills learned at the Professional Course of Technician of Programming and Management of Computer Systems (Escola Secundária do Monte de Caparica), between 2009 and 2012:</p>
 <ul>
     <li>
         Subjects and areas covered: